 Continue reading “ubuntu – black screen on ubuntu laptop after installing nvidia drivers”

-you have two machines:
+Let’s assume you have two machines:

-local_machine that you are physically working on
+local-machine that you are physically working on

-remote_machine that you want to run code on.
+remote-machine that you want to run code on.

 And you want to work in the browser on your

-local_machine, but have the code execute on the
+local-machine, but execute the code on the

 Continue reading “How to run an IPython/Jupyter Notebook on a remote machine”